Prog-Vinsu/Prog-Vinsu/README.md

 ### Hi there 👋

+My name is Vincenzo,
+I'm currently studying Computer Science at Ufes - São Mateus I'm currently working at @AdaptiOficial as a trainee

 <!--
 **Prog-Vinsu/Prog-Vinsu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.